myIR, payments and more

 When you don't qualify

-- Working for Families Tax Credits (or your partner receives this)
+- you or your partner are entitled to Working for Families Tax Credits

 - emergency benefit